mavera12/EHR/Generic-Module-Framework:-Basics.md

 ## A Basic Module

-A new module must minimally have a `name`, and a set of `states` that comprise the module.
+A new module must minimally have a `name` and a set of `states` that comprise the module.
 Every module must have an `"Initial"` state.
-Optionally, `remarks` may be used to add comments throughout the module.
+Most modules also have a `"Terminal"` state.
+Additionally, `remarks` may be used to add comments throughout the module.

 ```json
 {